 Howdy, all!
 Chris Attig here – from the Veterans Law Blog.
 As I work up a few more posts for this regular column on the HadIt.com site, I wanted to share with you one of the most popular posts on the Veterans Law Blog over the last f

 ew years.
 In today’s post, I lay out the 8 Steps to Improve Your VA Disability Claim.
 One difference – … [Read more…]

 Paid either in addition to (SMC K), or in place of regular ratings (all others).
 There are several different levels of SMC, and several different combinations of them as well.
 The most common are Housebound and Aid and Attendance, both typically paid at the rate of SMC L. Higher levels of Aid and Attendance are allowed, depending on the amount of care needed by the vet.
 They are typically paid at the rate of either SMC R1, or R2.
 Read More

 2010 Interview with me your webmaster and founder of HadIt.com Veteran To Veteran I’m known as Tbird on the forums you can find me on LinkedIn if you are so inclined Theresa “Tbird” Aldrich.
 (During the interview we discussed informal claims, VA did away with informal claims in 2015)

-Question presented since we went from version IV to 5 of the Diagnostic and Statistical Manual of Mental Disorders M21-1 MR Part III IV 3 Sec A-1 General Claims Process Which version are being used in claims.
+Question presented since we went from version IV to 5 of the Diagnostic and Statistical Manual of Mental Disorders M21-1 MR Part III IV 3 Sec A-1 General Claims Process Which version are being used in VA Compensation Claims.

 Click this link for the most recent version Section A. Examination Requests – Veterans Benefits – United States Department of Veterans Affairs